4 Truth Ministry

 Some believe John’s experience in Revelation 4:1-2 is representative of the rapture of the church before the seven year tribulation period.
 Is this the case?

-When was Revelation Written?
+When Was Revelation Written?

 It was towards the end of Domitian’s reign that John received the vision.
 We could surmise about 91-96 A.D.
 And he wrote Revelation while he was still on the island of Patmos.